WestDRI/cli_etc/content/workshops/2022_git_m2pi.md

 ##### 1. Create an empty repository on GitHub

-Go to {{<a "https://github.com" "https://github.com">}}, login, & go to your home page
+- Go to the {{<a "https://github.com" "GitHub website,">}} login, and go to your home page.

-Look for the `Repositories` tab & click the green `New` button
+- Look for the `Repositories` tab & click the green `New` button.

-Enter the name you want for your repo, *without spaces*
+- Enter the name you want for your repo, *without spaces*.

-Make the repository public or private
+- Make the repository public or private.

 ##### 2. Link empty repository to your repo

-Click on the `Code` green drop-down button, select SSH {{<a "https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/connecting-to-github-with-ssh" "if you have set SSH for your GitHub account">}} or HTTPS & copy the address
+Click on the `Code` green drop-down button, select SSH {{<a "https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/connecting-to-github-with-ssh" "if you have set SSH for your GitHub account">}} or HTTPS and copy the address.

-In command line, `cd` inside your project & add the remote
+In the command line, `cd` inside your project, and add the remote:

 ```sh
 git remote add <remote-name> <remote-address>
 ```

-`&lt;remote-name&gt;` is a convenience name to identify that remote.
-You can choose any name, but since Git automatically call the remote `origin` when you clone a repo, it is common practice to use `origin` as the name for the first remote
+`remote-name` is a convenience name to identify that remote.
+You can choose any name, but since Git automatically call the remote `origin` when you clone a repo, it is common practice to use `origin` as the name for the first remote.
 {{<br size="1">}}

 {{<notes>}}